 Interest-Based Bargaining Strategies and Structures (LR312)

-This one-day training teaches you how to frame negotiation as joint problem solving, to resolve each party’s underlying issues, needs, and concerns.
-It provides a systematic process for putting interest-based bargaining principles into practice in collective bargaining and grievance handling.
-You’ll assess how your own organization’s bargaining practices can be more effective in reaching durable agreements that improve working relationships.
+Interest-based bargaining frames negotiation as joint problem solving to resolve each party's underlying issues, needs, and concerns.
+Participants learn to assess how their organization's bargaining practices can be more effective in reaching durable agreements that improve the working relationships between parties.

 This training is for labor relations, human resource, operations, and finance professionals who support or are responsible for collective bargaining.